Hamish Chamberlayne, Head of Sustainable and Responsible Investment (SRI), discusses recent developments in sustainability and environmental issues.

 Despite these concerns, our view has not changed.
 We remain constructive on the outlook for equities, especially those with superior growth characteristics.
 We have now had several quarters of industrial and manufacturing weakness, and there are signs that the stock-building cycle and industrial momentum may be close to bottoming.
 The semiconductor sector is often a leading economic indicator, and, in the last few quarters, we have seen evidence of stabilization in memory prices, with management teams commenting that they expect to see a recovery in 2020.

 The shift by central banks toward more accommodative monetary policy is highly supportive of growth equities, and we still see substantial upside potential.
-While it is true equity valuations are above long‑term averages on an absolute basis, they are at historically low valuations relative to bonds.

 We are mindful that a lot of uncertainty remains.
 But we believe a sustainability framework can help investors navigate that uncertainty and uncover companies with resilient growth characteristics and the potential to compound wealth through periods of economic turbulence.

 In our view, there are plentiful opportunities in firms that are on the right side of secular trends.
 Technological change and innovation have not slowed down, and sustainability issues continue to rise in importance.
 We believe active managers can make a positive impact by allocating capital to companies that contribute to a sustainable planet and away from those that cause harm.

 1. Source: Financial Express, The year of electric vehicles – 2019: From India’s first electric SUV to Porsche, Aston Martin EVs, 9 December 2019